amarhod/algorithms/report/report.md

 The function is short (20 LOC) and does not contain exceptions.
 The documentation shows good examples for the search function.

+### prime_check() @ maths/prime_check.py
+The function was measured with Lizard which gave the result of 9.
+The reason the prime_check function, which checks if a number is a prime, has such a high CC is because it uses cleaver modulo operations which lowers the running time at the cost of higher CC with the extra if-statements.
+There is another variation the loops through each number up to the square root of the number that is being checked.
+It brings down the CC to 6 but does not seem suitable since the function is based on mathematical lemmas and easy to test.
+The function is short (16 LOC) and does not contain exceptions.
+There is no documentation that provides examples.

 ## Refactoring

 Plan for refactoring complex code: